Charles Van Doren: Quiz Show film

 The story of the quiz show scandal and Van Doren's role in it is depicted in the 1994 film Quiz Show, produced and directed by Robert Redford, in which Van Doren is portrayed by Ralph Fiennes.
 The film made $24 million by April 1995, and was nominated for Academy Awards in the categories of Best Picture, Best Director, Best Actor in a Supporting Role, and Best Adapted Screenplay.

 The film earned several critiques questioning its use of dramatic license, its accuracy, and the motivation behind its making.
 The movie's critics have included Joseph Stone, the New York prosecutor who began the investigations; and Jeffrey Hart, a Dartmouth College scholar and senior editor of National Review; and a longtime friend of Van Doren, who saw the film as falsely implying tension between Van Doren and his accomplished father.

 Freedomland U.S.A.: The Definitive History

 Van Doren is mentioned in a book, Freedomland U.S.A.: The Definitive History (Theme Park Press, 2019), that references his connection to the now-defunct Freedomland U.S.A. theme park that was located in The Bronx in New York City.
-He was the emcee for the groundbreaking event for the park on August 26, 1959.
+He was the master of ceremonies for the groundbreaking event for the park on August 26, 1959.

 Rigged on a Fix

-Charles Van Doren and 1950s quiz show scandals were referenced in the track Rigged on a Fix from the album Rancid (2000 album) by the American punk rock band Rancid (band).
+Charles Van Doren and 1950s quiz show scandals were referenced in the track Rigged on a Fix from the self-titled album Rancid by the American punk rock band Rancid.